 Answer to Riddle #84: Twiddled Bolts

 An unusual puzzle this because your ability to answer depends on not your pure intelligence but your ability to visualize things in the abstract.
+It's also not the slightest bit quant.
 I read this puzzle the other day, and I've been thinking of a way to explain it, I think I've come up with a good plan, let's see if you agree:

 Consider the arrangement below: